The Rotunda Hospital Dublin

 When will Labour start?

-Most women will go into natural labour between 37 and 42 weeks of pregnancy.
 There is no way to accurately predict when labour will actually start; what we do know is that first time mothers are more likely to go over 40 weeks.
 It is important not to get exhausted in the early part of labour so rest is very important.
 And don’t forget to eat!

 Preparing for Labour